chung-leong/progressive-json/examples/wordpress/README.md

 ```

 Unlike `mysql.columns` and `mysql.all`, which return promises, `mysql` proper returns
-an object stream, that yields rows as they're fetched from the database.
+an object stream yielding rows as they're fetched from the database.
 It's async
 iterable like all Node streams.
 We iterate through it to attach information from
 the author, tag, and category records we had fetched earlier: